renerocksai/rrisc/docs/aluplay.md

 The red vertical line is placed right after the execution phase of the `ldc # $01 : EQ` instruction.
 At the left you can see the values of all shown registers and signals.

-And here is the complete source code, consisting of `alutest.asm` and the macros in `alu.inc`:
+And here is the complete source code, consisting of [alutest.asm](https://github.com/renerocksai/rrisc/blob/main/asm/alutest.asm) and the macros in [alu.inc](https://github.com/renerocksai/rrisc/blob/main/asm/alu.inc):

 ![](aluplay2.png)